OttoDIY/blockly/README.md

 >npm install -g windows-build-tool
 	(this command is not working ok.
 If the log is held then you must install python 2.7 before because the problem is with the python installation.)
 > npm install -g node-gyp
-4. Install required node modules.Execute following on the source code directory
+4. Install required node modules.
+Execute following on the source code directory
 > npm install
 5. Install Arduino CLI
 get arduino-cli.exe from https://github.com/arduino/arduino-cli/releases